pulumi/docs/content/blog/platform-engineering-devops-event-meetup-community/index.md

 - **Advanced CI/CD for AWS using Pulumi and GitHub Actions**: August 14.
 Learn more and [register here](https://www.pulumi.com/resources/advanced-cicd-aws-pulumi-github-actions/).
 - **Mastering Platform Engineering: From Setup to Scaling Success**: TBD.
 Learn more and register here.

 Join us for tech talks, hands-on workshops, and opportunities to network with industry peers.
-We look forward to meeting you in-person or virtually.
+We are excited to meet you in person or virtually.
+See you there!